 Timothy Watkins (B.A., B.S.)
 Earth and Environmental Sciences, Engineering Science

 Selected Publications (*Denotes Student Author)

 Furbish, D. J., A. M. Abbott*, T. H. Doane*, and S. L. Fathel* (2015), Meshing experimental insights with views of sediment transport on hillslopes involving long timescales: Tweaking the autocatalytic worldview of hillslope geomorphology, 46th Annual Binghamton Geomorphology Symposium, 18–20 September, University of Buffalo, Buffalo, New York. (in preparation)

-*Fathel, S. L., D. J. Furbish, and M. W. Schmeeckle (2015), An experimental demonstration of ensemble behavior in bed load sediment transport, Journal of Geophysical Research – Earth Surface. (in press).
+*Fathel, S. L., D. J. Furbish, and M. W. Schmeeckle (2015), Experimental evidence of statistical ensemble behavior in bed load sediment transport, Journal of Geophysical Research – Earth Surface. (in press).